Learn

 Failure Mode

-A specific way a component or system can fail used in FMEA and reliability studies.
+A specific way a component or system can fail is used in FMEA and reliability studies.

 Fault Detection